fdeblasio/pokeemerald-expansion/README.md

 ### Items:
 - Eviolite now prevents Pokémon from evolving
 - Some items, such as vitamins and hold items, are cheaper
-- Ability Capsules, Ability Patches, and EV-reducing berries are available to buy in Lilycove (Bottle Caps and Mints not yet implemented)
+- Ability Capsules, Ability Patches, Mints, and EV-reducing berries are available to buy in Lilycove (Bottle Caps not yet implemented)

+### Trainers:
+- Rich Boys all have shiny Pokémon
+- Triathletes all have Pokémon with maxed HP and Speed EVs and IVs (to reflect training for endurance and speed)
+- Pokémon Breeders all have Pokémon with perfect IVs.
+They can also have Hidden Abilities and Egg Moves

-### Bosses:
+#### Bosses:
 |     BOSSES     |        VANILLA       |    UPDATED    |
 |:--------------:|:--------------------:|:-------------:|
 |Rival 103       |5||